The Bankrate promise

 Capital One VentureOne Rewards Credit Card: Best for no annual fee

-Capital One® Spark® Miles Select for Business: Best no-annual-fee business card
+Capital One Spark Miles Select for Business: Best no-annual-fee business card

 The bottom line

-Before you transfer Capital One Miles, you should figure out which transfer partner might work best and run a few scenarios to see how many miles you would need.
+However, before you transfer your miles, you should figure out which Capital One airline or hotel transfer partner might work best for you, and run through a few scenarios to see how many miles you’d need.

-Also, remember that you need to get at least one cent in value for each Capital One mile you transfer to a partner.
-If you’re not getting at least one cent per mile in value, you should just charge the travel to your Capital One credit card and redeem your miles directly in your account to cover travel expenses at a rate of one cent each using the Capital One Purchase Eraser feature.
+Also, remember that you should get at least 1 cent in value for each Capital One mile you transfer to a partner.
+If you’re not getting at least 1 cent per mile in value, you should just charge the travel to your Capital One credit card and use statement credits to cover eligible travel expenses.